book shelfThe Top 7 8 Anesthesiology Books for Anesthesia Trainees

 I place fundamental anesthesiology books into four categories:

-1) Introductory Anesthesia Books — These help you build your foundation in anesthesiology.
+1) Introductory Anesthesia Books — This book will build your foundation in anesthesiology.

 3) Anesthesia Reference Book — These are the heavy books that you reference when you want to do some in-depth reading on a specific topic.